AdaCore/ada-spark-rfcs/considered/possibly_not_returning.rst

 The new annotation should be described in `SPARK User's Guide appendix
 <http://docs.adacore.com/spark2014-docs/html/ug/en/appendix/additional_annotate_pragmas.html>`_.

-A possibly non-returning procedure is defined as a procedure annotated with ``Possibly_Not_Returning`` as follows:
+A possibly nonreturning procedure is defined as a procedure annotated with ``Possibly_Not_Returning`` as follows:

 .. code-block:: ada